 Over the years, the elements have taken their toll on some of our sculptures.
 Trample the Troll and the Wood Ant returned to the soil but have been reborn.
-Badgers claw at the wood to get at grubs, large splits and impressive fungus take their toll.
+Badgers claw at the wood to get at grubs, large splits and impressive fungus all contribute to the deterioration.
 As the older sculptures are removed new sculptures take their place, so our woodland is constantly changing.